peterfarrar/principles-of-management-notes/notes_ch_11.md

 * Audit and Review

 1. How can we ensure a more successful integration of the new hire?
-Provide mentorship and regualar checkins with management and HR for the first few months, and quarterly checkins for the first year.
+Provide mentorship and regular checkins with management and HR for the first few months, and quarterly checkins for the first year.

 ## 11.6 Talent Development and Succession Planning
 What are the benefits of talent development and succession planning?